Abdallah1397/TypeScriptFundamentals/README.md

 2. **Static Language** :
     - Variables types are static, once we declare it we can't change.
     - Type of variables are known at compile time.
-    - Have better performane at run time due to not needing to check types dynamically So TypeScript is a Static Language.
+    - Have better performane at run time due to not needing to check types dynamically.

+So TypeScript is a Static Language.